twolfson/react-playground/README.md

     - This will trigger unmounting of the element on our debug page
 - Run our tests in debuggable mode (continuous runs + visible window)
     - `yarn run test-browser-debug`
+- Click "Debug" button in Karma
+    - New window should have rendered content and Developer Tools can be used

 ### Debugging GraphQL
 In development, we host [GraphiQL][] at the GraphQL endpoint.
 It can be accessed by visiting: